 - A really fast GPU and CPU is recommended.

-- The head orientation is currently used only by the interior camera.
+- The head orientation and position is currently used only by the interior camera

 - There might be distortions when using some menu screens in 3d mode or when switching the 3d mode of the menu in some situations.

 - The advisor was moved to the bottom center of the screen when Oculus is used however no other optimizations were done.